SwissDataScienceCenter/renku-python/docs/api.rst

 Low-level API
 =============

-This API is built on top of REST API endpoints exposed by Renga services.
+This API is built on top of REST API endpoints exposed by Renku services.

 .. warning::

-   Renga services are currently in **beta preview** status and they are subject to change in forseenable future.
+   Renku services are currently in **beta preview** status and they are subject to change in forseenable future.

-.. automodule:: renga.api
+.. automodule:: renku.api
    :members:

 Projects
 --------

-.. automodule:: renga.api.projects
+.. automodule:: renku.api.projects
    :members:

 Storage
 -------

-.. automodule:: renga.api.storage
+.. automodule:: renku.api.storage
    :members:

 Deployer
 --------

-.. automodule:: renga.api.deployer
+.. automodule:: renku.api.deployer
    :members: